EagleFramework/EaglePHP-Framework/README.md

 * Supports PHP 7.0+
 * \Eagle is common system namespace for applications.
 Doesn’t call anyting from \Application
-* \Application as a module in vendor folder. \Application is totally override classes in \Eagle
+* \Application is as a module in vendor folder. \Application is totally override classes in \Eagle
 * PSR-4 Autoload
 * Fast routring engine with Request and Response chain
 * Doesn’t require defining constants to bootstrap and helper functions